TestingResearchIllinois/idoft/readme.md

   * Project URL,SHA Detected,Fully-Qualified Test Name (packageName.ClassName.methodName): If the notes are for a particular test.
   * Project URL,SHA Detected,Module Path: If the notes are for a particular module.
   * Project URL,SHA Detected: If the notes are for a particular project.
 * Make sure to include any steps to reproduce, any relevant logs, or any relevant information about the test/module in the issue.
-You may attach relevant files (e.g., log output of NonDex or iDFlakies, `flaky-lists.json` files of iDFlakies) by [attaching the files to the issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests).
+You should attach relevant files (e.g., log output of NonDex or iDFlakies) by [attaching the files to the issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests).
+For instance, for tests found using iDFlakies, you should include `flaky-list.json` and `original-order` located in `.dtfixingtools\` where the iDFlakies was running on.
+For the ease of uploading and viewing, these files should be of `.txt` format (e.g., `flaky-list.txt` and `original-order.txt`, respectively).

-An example issue can be found [here](https://github.com/TestingResearchIllinois/idoft/issues/5).
+An example issue can be found [here](https://github.com/TestingResearchIllinois/idoft/issues/88).

 #### Example entry in the [pr-data.csv file](https://github.com/TestingResearchIllinois/pr-data/blob/main/pr-data.csv):